Skip to main content

 Fort Myers Nature & Wildlife

-Sharing the manatee’s love of warmth, the dolphin has made a positive name for itself in our waters.
-More common in the Gulf than the Atlantic Ocean, you can often see them playing in Pine Island Sound while on charter cruises like those offered at Adventures in Paradise or Captiva Cruises.
+Sharing the manatee’s love of warmth, the dolphin has also made a positive name for itself in our waters.
+You can often see them playing in the wake of a boat or casually swimming off the coast and in backbay waters.

 The most sought-after wildlife to photograph is our abundance of migratory birds.
-If you’re interested in serious bird-watching, pack your camera and head to the J.N.
-“Ding” Darling National Wildlife Refuge.
-You might even see bobcats, alligators and river otters patrolling the mangroves and other habitats, like nature intended.
+If you’re interested in serious bird-watching, pack your camera and head to areas like J.N.
+“Ding” Darling National Wildlife Refuge and Six Mile Cypress Slough Preserve.
+You might even see bobcats and river otters patrolling the mangroves and other habitats, like nature intended.

 Discover more about Fort Myers